Sjyhne/MapAI-Competition/README.md

 The images come from orthophotos generated using a DTM, and therefore, the building-masks are slightly skewed compared to the ground truth masks.

+The dataset is hosted on Huggingface and can be found [here](https://huggingface.co/datasets/sjyhne/mapai_training_data).

 ### Motivation

 Acquiring accurate segmentation masks of buildings is challenging since the training data